MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 |Get item definition |Gets the content of a notebook.|
 |List item | List all items in a workspace.|

-You can find more details in the public api doc: [Items - REST API (Fabric REST APIs) | Microsoft Learn](https://review.learn.microsoft.com/en-us/rest/api/fabric/core/items?branch=drafts%2Ffeatures%2Fga-release)
+You can find more details in the public API doc: [Items - REST API](/rest/api/fabric/)

 Here are the **Job Scheduler** actions that are available for Notebook.